AI Features

 Can AI create audio content?

 Yes.
-Listening sections can be generated with TTS (text-to-speech).
-The AI writes a dialogue or monologue script, and the TTS engine converts it to audio with configurable voices, emotional tags, and natural pacing.
+Listening sections can be generated with text-to-speech.
+The AI writes a dialogue or monologue script, and the text-to-speech engine converts it to audio with configurable voices, emotional tags, and natural pacing.

 Can the AI generate images?

 Yes.
-Image sections can include AI-generated images (realistic scenes or memes) using models like Flux or DALL-E 3.
-The images are created during the asset pipeline phase and stored with your lesson.
+Image sections can include AI-generated images (realistic scenes or memes).
+The images are created during the content creation step and stored with your lesson.